 Gun restrictions prevent selling to the wrong hands.

-If anything, they strive to make the world safer by limiting the wrong kinds of guns from getting into the wrong hands.
+If anything, gun restrictions are aimed at making the world safer by limiting guns from getting into the wrong hands.
 This leads to fewer deaths.
-Universal background checks on private and gun show sales can help prevent criminals and the mentally ill from getting guns.
-Research asserts that federal checks could cut gun deaths by an estimated 56.9%.
+Universal background checks on private and gun show sales, an issue that survivors of the February 2018 Parkland massacre helped push legislators to prioritize, can help prevent criminals and the mentally ill from getting guns.
+Research asserts that federal checks could cut gun deaths by an estimated 90%.
 And let’s not forget about mandatory safety features.
 Installing safety devices on guns would minimize accidental gun deaths, especially of and by children.
-Think about it, we have child-proof caps on medicine bottles.
-So why not child-proof firearms?
+Think about it: We have childproof caps on medicine bottles, so why not have childproof firearms?

 Such laws help prevent selling the wrong guns.